EGI-Federation/documentation/content/en/users/compute/orchestration/workload-manager/_index.md

 #### Access the client via CVMFS

-The DIRAC client may be accessed via CVMFS with the following tow command lines:
+The DIRAC client may be accessed via CVMFS with the following two command lines:

 ```shell
 $ source /cvmfs/dirac.egi.eu/dirac/bashrc_egi_dev